liuchengxu/vim-clap/docs/src/plugins/config.md

 # Specify the syntax highlight engine for the provider preview.
 preview-highlight-engine = "vim"

-# Ignore configuration per project, with paths specified as absoluate path
+# Ignore configuration per project, with paths specified as
-# or relative to the home directory.
+# absoluate path or relative to the home directory.
 [provider.project-ignores]

+# Ignore configuration per provider.
+#
-# Ignore configuration per provider, with priorities as follows:
+# There are multiple ignore settings, with priorities as follows:
 # `provider_ignores` > `provider_ignores` > `global_ignore`
 [provider.provider-ignores]

 # Delay in milliseconds before handling the the user query.
 #
-# When enabled and not-zero, some intermediate inputs may be dropped if user types too fast.
+# When the delay is set not-zero, some intermediate inputs
+# may be dropped if user types too fast.
 #
-# # Config example
+# By default the debounce is set to 200ms to all providers.
 #
+# # Example
+#
 # ```toml
 # [provider.debounce]
-# # Set debounce to 200ms for all providers by default.
-# "*" = 200
-#
 # # Set debounce to 100ms for files provider specifically.
 # "files" = 100
 # ```